michael-tidd/warden-env-magento2/README.md

 ### Initializing Environment

-In the below examples `~/Sites/exampleproject` is used as the path.
+In the below examples `~/Sites/envisa-magento` is used as the path.
 Simply replace this with whatever path you will be running this project from.
 It is recommended however to deploy the project locally to a case-sensitive volume.

  1. Clone the project codebase.

-        git clone -b develop git@github.com:<GITHUB_ACCOUNT>/<REPOSITORY_NAME>.git \
+        git clone -b develop git@github.com:michael-tidd/warden-env-magento2.git \
-            ~/Sites/exampleproject
+            ~/Sites/envisa-magento

  2. Change into the project directory.

-        cd ~/Sites/exampleproject
+        cd ~/Sites/envisa-magento

  3. Configure composer credentials.

-        composer config -f ./webroot/composer.json http-basic.repo.magento.com <username> <password>

-     If you don't have `composer` installed on the host machine, manually create `webroot/auth.json` using the following template:
+     Manually create `webroot/auth.json` using the following template:

         {
             "http-basic": {